CrunchyData/pg_featureserv/README.md

 The default response is in JSON/GeoJSON format.
 Append `.html` to the request path to see the UI page for the resource.
-In a web browser append `.json` to the path to override the browser `Accept` header and request a JSON response.
+In a web browser, to request a JSON response append `.json` to the path (which overrides the browser `Accept` header).

 The example requests assume that the service is running locally and configured to listen on port 9000.